dcmartin/motion-ai/docs/QUICKSTART.md

 sudo docker restart homeassistant
 ```

-The Motion Ã👁 setup script replaces the default Home Assistant interface on port 8123; the Web UI will now be available on port 80.
-In addition, a reboot of the system is recommended; `sudo reboot`
+The Motion Ã👁 setup script replaces the default Home Assistant interface on port 8123; the Web UI will now be available on port [80](http://raspberrypi.local/).
+Reboot is recommended after everything is installed, configured, and started.